 Is There Research On PIT?

 What do we really know about PIT?
 Not all that much, right?
-Is that because “sugar-coated nerves” is pseudoscience, or is it because there just hasn’t been enough funding to more thoroughly research the implications that PIT can have on more conditions that just pain?
+Is that because “sugar-coated nerves” is pseudoscience, or is it because there just hasn’t been enough funding to more thoroughly research the implications that PIT can have on more conditions than just pain?

 What About Motor Nerve Paralysis?